tamasgal/NeRCA.jl/README.md

 ## Installation

 `NeRCA.jl` was initially registered on the officially Julia package registry but since version 0.11.0, it resides in the [KM3NeT Julia Registry](https://git.km3net.de/common/julia-registry).
 To install the latest version, you first need to add the KM3NeT Julia Registry to your local registries.
-Follow the instructions in its README or simply do
+Follow the instructions in its README!

-    git clone https://git.km3net.de/common/julia-registry ~/.julia/registries/KM3NeT

-After that, you can install `NeRCA.jl` just like any other Julia package with `Pkg`:
+*After that*, you can install `NeRCA.jl` just like any other Julia package with `Pkg`:

 ```julia-repl
 using Pkg